-A centrifugal pump is a very simple device – mechanically.
+A centrifugal pump is a very simple device, mechanically.
 Reading the centrifugal pump curve, however, is a different story.
-It consists of an impeller that is attached to a shaft which is rotated by a driver, most often an electric motor.
+It consists of an impeller that is attached to a shaft which is rotated by a driver, most often by an electric motor.
 With the exception of the shaft and bearings, there is essentially one moving part.
 The behavior of the liquid under the influence of the impeller can get complicated, so once the pump design is finished and a prototype is built, it goes to the test pit to gather the data needed to plot a performance curve.